ash-counter/counting_fingers/README.md

 This tells us whether it was open or closed.
 And thus it counts the total number of open fingers.

-As you can see in the sample video the detection and finger counting is spontaneous.
+As you can see in the demonstration video the detection and finger counting is spontaneous.